millu94/milluniverse/README.md

 When I get back from work, I will then start working on the buttons inside the basket, that allow the user to increment/decrease items, as well as empty basket and (finally) to the checkout stage.

+*back from work:

+The handleEmptyBasket was the most simple function out of the BasketItem functions: I chose to write this function first as there was no logic involved in writing it (setBasket([])).
+The tutorial I am following online has made extensive use of functions such as "commerce.cart.update()", these functions are not available in vanilla JS so over the weekend I will take my time to figure out the best way to manipulate the data in the basket.

+Day 5/6 objectives:

+-enjoy the weekend
+-research inbuilt JS functions that will solve my problems -handleRemoveFromBasket(), handleUpdateBasketQty(), modify/refactor handleAddToBasket() & subtotal()